Venus de Milo

 The Venus de Milo or Aphrodite of Melos (Note: /də ˈmaɪloʊ, də ˈmiːloʊ/ də-_-MY-loh-,_-də-_-MEE-loh; Ἀφροδίτη τῆς Μήλου) is an ancient Greek marble sculpture that was created during the Hellenistic period.
 Its exact dating is uncertain, but the modern consensus places it in the 2nd century BC, perhaps between 160 and 110 BC.
-It was discovered in 1820 on the island of Milos, Greece, and has been displayed at the Louvre Museum since 1821.
+It was discovered in 1820 on the island of Milos, Greece, and has been displayed at the Louvre in Paris since 1821.
 Since the statue's discovery, it has become one of the most famous works of ancient Greek sculpture in the world.

 The Venus de Milo is believed to depict Aphrodite, the Greek goddess of love, whose Roman counterpart was Venus.
 Made of Parian marble, the statue is larger than life size, standing over 2 m high.
 The statue is missing both arms.
 The original position of these missing arms is uncertain.
 The sculpture was originally identified as depicting Aphrodite holding the apple of discord as a marble hand holding an apple was found alongside it; recent scientific analysis supports the identification of this hand as part of the sculpture.
 On the basis of a now-lost inscription found near the sculpture, it has been attributed to Alexandros from Antioch on the Maeander, though the name on the inscription is uncertain and its connection to the Venus is disputed.

 The Venus de Milo rapidly became a cornerstone of the Louvre's antiquities collection in the aftermath of the Napoleonic Wars, and its fame spread through distribution in photographs and three-dimensional copies.
 The statue inspired over 70 poems, influenced 19th-century art and the Surrealist movement in the early 20th century, and has been featured in various modern artistic projects, including film and advertising.
-In contrast to the popular appreciation of the sculpture, scholars have been more critical.
-Though upon its discovery the Venus was considered a classical masterpiece, since it was re-dated to the Hellenistic period classicists have neglected the Venus in favour of studying sculptures mentioned in ancient written sources, even though they only survive as later copies which are technically inferior to the Venus.
+Classical scholars initially considered the sculpture to date to early fourth century BC, considered the high point of classical art, and widely praised its technical excellence.
+However, following its reinterpretation in the late nineteenth century as a work of the Hellenistic period, some scholars have been more critical of the Venus.